 It is important Brisbane Airport's airspace is protected - now and in the future - to provide a safe, efficient and predictable environment for aircraft to arrive and depart in all conditions.

 The Airports (Protection of Airspace) Regulations set the framework for the definition and declaration of airspace requiring protection.
 These regulations also outline the processes required for the assessment of proposals involving intrusion into airspace – deemed “Controlled Activities”.

-The Regulations are administered by the Commonwealth Department of Infrastructure and Regional Development and ensure:
+The Regulations are administered by the Commonwealth Department of Infrastructure, Transport, Regional Development and Communications and ensure:

 - The airspace which aircraft operate in when under Instrument Meteorological Conditions is obstacle-free with minimum obstacle clearances maintained consistent with relevant international and national aviation standards